Feline Lower Urinary Tract Disease: Causes & Treatment

-Feline urinary tract disease can affect the urinary bladder (such as cystitis, an inflammation of the bladder) and the urethra, the channel that carries urine from the bladder to the outside.
+Feline urinary tract disease can affect the urinary bladder (such as cystitis, a condition where a cat’s bladder becomes inflamed) and the urethra, which is the channel that carries urine from the bladder out of the cat.

 - Make frequent trips to the litter box

-- Cry when urinating
+- Strain to urinate or cry when urinating

 - Urinate outside the litter box

-- Lick its genital area excessively
+- Lick their genital area excessively

-- Strain to urinate, with little success
+- Strain to urinate with little success

 - Display signs of anxiety, such as pacing or hiding

 Consult your veterinarian immediately if your cat shows any of these behaviors.
-If an obstruction is not relieved it can lead to vomiting, loss of appetite, dehydration, collapse and even death.
+If an obstruction is not relieved, it can lead to vomiting, loss of appetite, dehydration, collapse and even death.

-If there are struvite crystals in your cat’s urinary tract that aren’t blocking the flow of urine, a special diet can help dissolve those crystals and reduce crystal formation.
-Diets that help create urine that’s slightly acidic have a positive effect on reducing struvite crystal and stone formation.
-If signs persist beyond 5–7 days of dietary therapy, consult your veterinarian.
+If there are struvite crystals in your cat’s urinary tract that aren’t blocking the flow of urine, a special diet can help dissolve them and reduce future formation.
+If your cat continues to have lower urinary tract signs after five to seven days of dietary therapy, consult your veterinarian.